ibm-cloud-docs/account/iam-time-based.md

 Set up time-based conditions to designate temporary access to resources in your account or allow access to resources during specific time windows.
 You can create time-based conditions that grant one-time temporary access for a specific time and date range, or you can set up recurring weekly access.
 For example, you might want to give a user access to account resources during only their working hours by specifying recurring access, or you might have a contractor or a user that needs to demo features of a service and they only need temporary access.
 {: shortdesc}

 Time-based conditions don't account for Daylight Saving Time (DST) changes for time zones that observe DST.
-Administrators can update the policies according to DST changes to accurately enforce time-based conditions.
+Administrators must update the policies according to DST changes to accurately enforce time-based conditions.
 For example, the Eastern time zone is UTC-4 hours during Daylight Saving Time rather than -5 hours as it is during standard time.
 Standard time begins in November and ends in March, when DST begins.
+{: important}

 The {{site.data.keyword.containershort}} doesn't adhere to time-based conditions.
 For example, a policy with a time-based condition that grants access to All Identity and Access enabled services includes access to {{site.data.keyword.containershort}} resources.
 The subject of the policy has access to some {{site.data.keyword.containershort}} resources outside of the specified time-based condition.
 {: preview}